wavded/www/content/post/promises.md

 ## Creating raw promises

 You can manually create a promise using the Promise constructor.
-Let’s say we wanted to manually wrap `fs.readFile` to be promise-aware:
+Let's say we wanted to manually wrap `fs.readFile` to be promise-aware:

 ```js
 function readFileAsync (file, encoding) {